projectdiscovery/openrisk/README.md

 [RISK SCORE] The 10-scale risk score for the Nuclei scan results is 10.
 There are multiple high-severity vulnerabilities related to Pantheon, AWS, and Netlify takeovers.
 ```

+### Using `openrisk` as a library

+To utilize `openrisk` as a library, simply create an instance of the `Options` structure and input your OpenAI API key.
+With these options, you can then create `OpenRisk` and `IssueProcessor` by including a sample nuclei scan result file.
+To generate a score for the sample file, call the `openRisk.GetScore` function.
+For a clear example, refer to the code provided in the [examples](examples/) folder.